rdfostrich/article-jws2018-ostrich/content/querying.md

 As long as the current snapshot offset is different from the sum of the original offset and the additional offset, we continue iterating this loop (line 17), which will continuously update this additional offset value.

-In the second case, i.e., line 19, the given offset lies within the additions range.
+In the second case (line 19), the given offset lies within the additions range.
 Now, we terminate the snapshot stream by offsetting it after its last element on line 20, and we relatively offset the additions stream on line 21.
 This offset is calculated as the original offset subtracted with the number of snapshot triples incremented with the number of deletions.